The Open Water Scuba Instructor Course at TEXAS DIVE CENTER

 The Challenging Part

 The challenging part of this course is your personal commitment to the training.
-The course requires you to complete all the self-study Knowledge Reviews before the course begins and to prepare daily assignments for teaching presentations.
-Organisation and dedication are key.
+The course requires you to complete all the self-study digital course material before the course begins and to prepare teaching assignments for classroom, pool and open water presentations.
+Organization and dedication are key for your success.

 What You Learn